cobbler/cobbler/docs/cobbler-conf.rst

 client_use_https
 ================
-If set to 1, all commands to the API (not directly to the XMLRPC server) will go over HTTPS instead of plaintext.
+If set to 1, all commands to the API (not directly to the XML-RPC server) will go over HTTPS instead of plain text.
 Be sure to change the ``http_port`` setting to the correct value for the web server.

 default: ``0``